Woburn Safari Park: Road Safari

 The Savannah Grasslands is located in 40 acres of grounds.
-Animals within this section of the Road Safari include Southern White Rhino, Eland, Ankole cattle, Dwarf forest buffaloes, Ostrich, Grevy's zebra and Sable antelopes.
-Next, visitors can enter The Kingdom of the Carnivores, which sits amongst 71 acres, with animals within this section including Amur Tiger, North American black bears, Canadian timber wolves, and African lions.
+Animals within this section of the Road Safari include Southern White Rhinos, Elands, Ankole cattles, Dwarf forest buffaloes, Ostriches, Grevy's zebras and Sable antelopes.
+Next, visitors can enter The Kingdom of the Carnivores, which sits amongst 71 acres, with animals within this section including Amur Tigers, North American black bears, Canadian timber wolves, and African lions.

-In the warmer months, Giraffe Junction is home to Rothschild's giraffes, Blesbok, Scimitar Horned oryxes, Somali wild asses, and Addax.
+In the warmer months, Giraffe Junction is home to Rothschild's giraffes, Blesbok, Scimitar Horned oryxes, Somali wild asses, and Addaxes.
 The African Forest houses Barbary Macaques; they share this enclosure with the critically endangered Eastern Mountain Bongo.

 Foot Safari

 Once visitors have enjoyed the Road Safari section of the Park, they will naturally progress to the Foot Safari which is home to many smaller animals including Slender Tailed Meerkats, African Crested Porcupine, Asian Short Clawed Otters, four species of lemur which include Ring Tailed Lemurs, Black and White Ruffled Lemurs, Red Bellied Lemurs and Red Fronted Lemurs, as well as many other species.

 Visitors can also enjoy animal talks and demonstrations throughout the day.
 These take place daily with many animals including Greater Sulphur Crested Cockatoo, Californian Sea Lions, Humboldt Penguins, Red pandas, Capybara, and even the Asian Elephants.